xjupx/NETFLIX-COOKIES-CHECKER/README.md

-if "Next.exe" closes after start, add cookie (only support netlix cookies) in other folder and use "CONVERT.exe" to make it json cookies (TXT TO JSON) and next execute Next.exe and done

-To install correctly the requirements do this:
+if "Next.exe" closes after start, add cookies to "unchecked_cookies" (only support netlix cookies) To install correctly the requirements do this:

 + Install Python (3.6.8) <-- Go to: https://www.python.org/downloads/release/python-368/ and